 3. Facilitate Antioch’s Kingdom Culture business initiative.

 4. Develop relationships with city leaders on ways to engage key social issues in Waco.

 5. Develop Antioch’s missions’ recruitment initiative to facilitate more missionaries from diverse backgrounds.

 6. Commit to sustained prayer and intercession for Kingdom Culture vision.

 7. Diversify music expression during Sunday services.

-Currently building relationships with African American musicians who are helping the Antioch worship ministry learn how to broaden our corporate services musical expression.
+We’re currently building relationships with African American musicians who are helping the Antioch Worship Ministry learn how to broaden our corporate services musical expression.